Western Pacific Odyssey - Cruise

 Days 22-25: At Sea

-It’s a long-haul to the Bonin Islands and the birding can be quiet, but there are potentially some good sightings including Matsudaira’s Storm-Petrels, Bonin and Bulwer’s Petrels, Wedge-tailed and Bannerman’s Shearwaters.
-As we approach the Bonin chain of islands we will keep a particular look out for cetaceans, especially Humpback Whales which are known to occur here in reasonable numbers.
+More lazy relaxing days at sea.
+Just remember, ‘God does not deduct from one’s allotted life span time spent sailing’ so relax and enjoy.
+The birding is quiet in these latitudes, but if you put in the time there are some good sightings to be had.
+Birds that we may see include Matsudaira’s Storm-petrel, Bonin and Bulwer’s Petrels, Wedge-tailed and Bannerman’s Shearwaters.
+As we approach the Bonin chain of islands we will keep a particular lookout for the newly described Bryan’s Shearwater.
+This area is also good for cetaceans, especially Humpback Whales which are known to occur here in reasonable numbers.

-Landings are not permitted at Torishima Island, but we cruise close by where we hope to spot the Short-tailed or Steller’s Albatross.
-Other species in the vicinity include the Black-footed and Laysan Albatross, Streaked Shearwater, Tristam’s and Matsudaira’s Storm-Petrels.
+Landings are not permitted at Torishima Island, but we cruise close to shore in the hope of seeing the Short-tailed or Steller’s Albatross, the majority of the world's population of this vulnerable species breed on this island.
+Other species that could be present include Black-footed and Laysan Albatrosses, Streaked Shearwater, and both Tristam’s and Matsudaira’s Storm-petrels.